yavdr/yavdr-ansible/KNOWN_ISSUES.md

 # GUI Software and Configuration

 ## Openbox
-The `rc.xml` points to a menu file in `/var/lib/vdr/openbox.xml` that doesn't exist in recent openbox packages
+The `rc.xml` points to a menu file in `/var/lib/vdr/openbox.xml` that file doesn't exist in recent openbox packages

 # yavdr-frontend
 ## vdr-sxfe
 vdr-sxfe isn't started successfully after vdr starts - still unclear why this happens
-## stopping yavdr-frontend befor the X-Server
+## stopping yavdr-frontend before the X-Server
-This could be done using the command `frontend-dbus-send quit` in the `ExecStop=` Part of `x@vt7.service`
+This is done via yavdr-frontend with the on_xorg_stop method called via dbus

 # KODI
 The shutdown menu allows to shutdown the system - can we block this with an inhibitor?